google/kf/docs/developer-guide/configuring-routes.md

 # Create a route in the targeted space to match traffic for myapp.example.com/*
 $ kf create-route example.com --hostname myapp

-# Create a route in the space mysapce to match traffic for myapp.example.com/*
+# Create a route in the space myspace to match traffic for myapp.example.com/*
 $ kf create-route -n myspace example.com --hostname myapp

 # Create a route in the targeted space to match traffic for myapp.example.com/mypath*